-Class 1 contributions are paid by employees unless your earnings are below a certain limit.
+Class 1 contributions are paid by employees unless their earnings are below a certain limit.

-Class 2 contributions are paid by self-employed people as a weekly flat rate unless your earnings are below a certain limit.
-If your earnings were below this limit and you did not ask HMRC for exemption from paying class 2 contributions, the amount they say you owe may be wrong.
-Contact us for advice.
+Class 2 contributions are paid by self-employed people as a weekly flat rate unless their earnings are below a certain limit.

 It is important to tell HMRC (NICO) when you stopped being self-employed.